kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 #### `const uint64_t FORK_HEIGHTS[] =`<br/><br/>

 This variable is used by the `status` command in zedwallet and TurtleCoind to notify users when a fork is upcoming, or their software is outdated.
-We suggest you setup some regular forks ahead of time, if you then need to update the software this will let users know when to expect this.
+We suggest you set up some regular forks ahead of time, if you then need to update the software this will let users know when to expect this.

 If you wish to not pre-prepare any forks, you can empty the list.